How a Distribution Plan Can Maximize Retirement Plan Assets

 Mr. Neyland: I have found one of the more remarkable comparisons is to compare two cases that are exactly the same and run two different case studies.

-For example, highest earners sold first for income and lower earners are sold second.
+For example, the highest earners are sold first for income and lower earners are sold second.
 In many cases, this is the largest difference maker, even more than tax reduction strategies.
-I have done analysis that shows my client having a large amount left at the end of retirement when using “good logic.”
-Then I invert the distribution order and client does not have enough to fund their retirement.
+I have done an analysis that shows my client having a large amount left at the end of retirement when using “good logic.”
+Then I invert the distribution order and the client does not have enough to fund their retirement.

 Q: Could different investments held in different plans affect which ones should be sold to provide funds for distribution?

-Mr. Neyland: Certainly as aforementioned, the order of distribution may at times be the difference between having enough and not having enough.
+Mr. Neyland: Certainly as aforementioned, the order of distribution may, at times, be the difference between having enough and not having enough.

 If one doesn’t consider tax efficiency in their planning, they may come to realize this was a mistake.